 reporting, which could include different reporting requirements depending on the type of project and/or type of support provided

 The CCWG discussed whether an appeals mechanism should be available for applicants whose projects were not approved.
 The CCWG agreed that this would create a level of complexity that was deemed not desirable or necessary, after having reviewed how other organizations deal with appeals.
 Instead, it is the expectation that applicants not selected should receive further details about where information can be found about the next round of applications as well as any educational materials that may be available to assist applicants.
 Also, in the context of the foreseen regular reviews, selected applicants and non-selected applicants may be invited to provide feedback they may help to improve the program further.
-The CCWG did agree that appropriate measures must be taken that would exclude applicants from using ICANN accountability measures such as IRP in relation to challenges for individual applications.
-The reason for this recommendation is that the Board decision in any review context would be in relation to the overall program’s disbursement of funds based on the recommendations of the independent evaluation panel and not as a result of the ICANN’s Board assessment of an individual application.
+The CCWG agreed that currently existing ICANN accountability measures such as IRP may not be used to challenge decisions on individual applications that are not successful.
+The reason for this recommendation is that the Board will not assess individual applications.
+The Board will only make decisions related to the overall disbursement of funds based on recommendations from the Independent Evaluation Panel.

 CCWG Recommendation #NEW: Audit requirements as described above do not only apply to the disbursement of auction proceeds on a standalone basis but must be applied to all of ICANN’s activities in relation to auction proceeds, including the disbursement of auction proceeds if and when this occurs.

-CCWG Recommendation #NEW: Applicants should not have access to ICANN accountability mechanisms such as IRP to challenge a decision from the independent evaluation panel to not approve their application, but applicants not selected should receive further details about where information can be found about the next round of applications as well as any educational materials that may be available to assist applicants.
+CCWG Recommendation #NEW: Applicants and other parties should not have access to ICANN accountability mechanisms such as IRP or other appeal mechanisms to challenge a decision from the Independent Evaluation Panel to not approve an application, but applicants not selected should receive further details about where information can be found about the next round of applications as well as any educational materials that may be available to assist applicants.

 Guidance for the Implementation Phase in relation to charter question #10: The response provided to this charter question should guide the development of the governance framework during the implementation phase.